Jon Naismith: Early life

 Jon Naismith attended Horris Hill School in Hampshire from 1973 to 1978.

 Naismith was a member of Footlights at the University of Cambridge and Junior Treasurer from 1987–1988.
 He co-wrote and starred in the 1988 revue Sheep Go Bare alongside Mel Giedroyc, Simon Munnery, Tom Hollander, Dan Gooch and Sarah Dudman.

 Work

 Naismith has been producer of the long-running radio panel show I'm Sorry I Haven't a Clue since 1991.
 The episodes are recorded before a live theatre audience, with two programmes being recorded at each performance and Naismith traditionally performs the duties of "warmup artist".
 This usually involves testing sound recording levels by means of a "patronising audience participation exercise" and a joke.
-Naismith also provides the voiceovers for the show, such as when the host talks about something appearing on the laser display board, he is "the mystery voice for listeners at home".
+Naismith also provides the voiceovers for the show, such as when the host talks about something appearing on the "laser display board" (actually Naismith displaying a large card to the audience), he is "the mystery voice for listeners at home".